-(2)(a) \underline{A} No person, party, firm, association, or corporation \underline{may} not \underline{shall} keep, possess, import into the state,

-17-01106B-20 20201414 59 sell, barter, trade, or breed the following species except for 60 educational or research purposes personal use or for sale for personal use: 61 62 1.
-Burmese or Indian python (Python molurus).
-63 2.
-Reticulated python (Python reticulatus).
-3. Northern African python (Python sebae).
-64 65 4.
-Southern African python (Python natalensis).
-5. Amethystine or scrub python (Morelia amethystinus).
-66 6.
-Green Anaconda (Eunectes murinus).
-67 7.
-Nile monitor (Varanus niloticus).
-68 69 8.
-Green iguana (Iguana iguana).
-70 9.
-Black and white tegu (Salvator merianae).
-71 10.
-Any other reptile designated as a conditional or 72 prohibited species by the commission.
-73 Section 4.
-This act shall take effect July 1, 2020.
+- (2) (a) A No person, party, firm, association, or corporation may not shall keep, possess, import into the state, sell, barter, trade, or breed the following species except for educational or research purposes personal use or for sale for personal use: - 1.
+Burmese or Indian python (Python molurus). - 2.
+Reticulated python (Python reticulatus). - 3.
+Northern African python (Python sebae). - 4.
+Southern African python (Python natalensis). - 5.
+Amethystine or scrub python (Morelia amethystinus). - 6.
+Green Anaconda (Eunectes murinus). - 7.
+Nile monitor (Varanus niloticus). - 8.
+Green iguana (Iguana iguana). - 9.
+Tegu lizard (any species of the genera Salvator or Tupinambis). - $\underline{10.}$ Any other reptile designated as a conditional or prohibited species by the commission.